MDS Files

 About Auto-Save

 MIDAS does not perform real-time auto-save.
 To preserve your work, save explicitly using either method above.
-Closing the browser tab discards any unsaved changes.
+When you close a project or open another project within MIDAS, a confirmation dialog appears if there are unsaved changes.
+Closing the browser tab shows no confirmation dialog and discards any unsaved changes.

 Data Excluded from Saving

-Primary Dataset row data is included in the MDS file.
-Derived Datasets are saved as definitions (queries and transformation operations) only; their row data is not saved by default.
+Primary Dataset row data (the original datasets imported from CSV or similar sources) is included in the MDS file.
+Derived Datasets (datasets produced by queries or transformations) are saved as definitions only; their row data is not saved by default.
 After opening a project, data is recomputed from the parent dataset in the MDS file on demand.

 This keeps MDS files small.
 For Derived Datasets with expensive queries, enable Materialized View to persist the computed data.
 See Datasets > Materialized View for details.